awesomelena/kvm-hypervisor/README.md

 — and provides them with serial I/O, a sandboxed file API, and an interrupt-driven shared buffer for inter-VM communication.

-Written from scratch for the *Computer Architecture and Organization 2* course at the School of Electrical Engineering, University of Belgrade.

 ## What it does

 Guests are freestanding programs: no operating system, no libc, no runtime.